Onzere370/phone-store-project-1/README.md

 Images: Images used on the website are for demonstration purposes only and may be subject to copyright.
 Please replace with your own images before deploying the website in a production environment.
 Note:

 This is a simple e-commerce website template and does not include real payment processing or other advanced features.
-Additional development may be required to make it fully functional for a real-world e-commerce application.
-Always ensure to follow best practices for security, data protection, and legal requirements when developing an e-commerce website for production use.